 Laundry Helper (must be able to stay thru Monday morning): You’ll run loads of napkins, Dye Lab rags, kitchen rags, and towels as needed.
 You’ll do a sweep of the bathrooms and shower rooms after each meal and make sure they’re stocked with towels, hand towels, bath mats, wash cloths, soap and toilet paper.
 You’ll strip the beds at the end of Yarn School and bring all the sheets down to the laundry room.
 This is the most physically taxing job because the laundry room’s in the basement, so you’ll spend a lot of time going up and down stairs.

 Setup/Cleanup Helper (no dietary restrictions, please; must be over 26 & have a valid driver’s license): You’ll attend Yarn School as a normal student Thursday evening thru Sunday afternoon, but you’ll arrive Tuesday morning to help with setup and leave Monday afternoon after helping with cleanup Sunday and Monday.
 Setup/Cleanup might include dishes, laundry, making beds, helping in the Dye Lab, etc.–basically any odd jobs that need doing.
 You may also run the shuttle to and from the airport.
 The time before Yarn School is crazy and I won’t have time or brain power to accommodate special diets, so omnivores only, please, unless you want to bring your own food.
 You can expect to be running around roughly from 11am to 6pm, minus lunch.
 Nikol & Charlene aren’t early birds, so this is a good fit for someone who likes to sleep in.

-If spaces is available in the Dye Lab extension, helper discounts are available there as well!
+If space is available in the Dye Lab extension, helper discounts are available there as well!